NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Spells/F/Frenzied Revelry.md

     desc: "1 minute"
 abilities_mid:
   - name: ""
     desc: "You recall memories of hedonistic rites to send yourself into an infectious frenzy, dancing and howling wildly to encourage your companions to join in.
 You and your allies gain a +1 status bonus to saving throws against mental effects while in the area.
-Whenever someone benefiting from this bonus critically succeeds at a saving throw against an enemy's mental effect, its revelry increases, granting it a +1 status bonus to attack rolls and damage rolls for 1 round.\n* * *\n\n**Heightened (4th)** The emanation's radius is 10 feet, and the status bonus to saves is +2.\n\n**Heightened (7th)** The emanation's radius is 15 feet, and the status bonus to saves is +3."
+Whenever someone benefiting from this bonus critically succeeds at a saving throw against an enemy's mental effect, its revelry increases, granting it a +1 status bonus to attack rolls and damage rolls for 1 round.\n\n[[Spell Effects/Spell Effect_ Frenzied Revelry|Spell Effect: Frenzied Revelry]]\n* * *\n\n**Heightened (4th)** The emanation's radius is 10 feet, and the status bonus to saves is +2.\n\n**Heightened (7th)** The emanation's radius is 15 feet, and the status bonus to saves is +3."
 sourcebook: "_Pathfinder Dark Archive_"
 ```